centreon/centreon-documentation/versioned_docs/version-21.10/api/graph-views-api.md

      `http(s)://{map_server_url}/centreon-studio/api/beta/`

--   You don\'t have Centreon MAP, you can preview the API capabilities
+-   You don't have Centreon MAP, you can preview the API capabilities
     here: [Online documentation](https://docs.centreon.com/api/centreon-map/)

 Because the Centreon Map API is not trivial to use, here is a scenario